-Given the Review Board's experience with environmental assessments of similar exploration projects, as well as the scope of this assessment, the proceeding will focus on a face to face meeting rather that written information exchange.
-Following the approval of a final work plan the Review Board's staff will conduct one information session for all communities to be held in N'dilo.
-The main purpose of this session will be for participants to become better informed about the proposed development and to prepare for the public hearing on October 22, 2010.
+Given the Review Board's experience with environmental assessments of similar exploration projects, as well as the scope of this assessment, the proceeding will focus on face to face meetings rather that written information exchange.
+This revised work plan allows staff to conduct information sessions in Lutsel'ke, Fort Resolution.
+On September 30th an Information Session was held in N'dilo.
+The main purpose of these sessions is for participants to become better informed about the proposed development and to prepare for the public hearing.